The Right Kind of Help: Evaluating the Effectiveness of Feedback Methods in Elementary-Level Visual Programming: Introduction

 \section{Introduction}

-Block-based visual programming environments have become an integral part of K-$8$ computer science (CS) education worldwide via widely adopted platforms and initiatives such as the \emph{Hour of Code: Maze Challenge}~\citep{hourofcode,hourofcode_maze} by code.org~\citep{codeorg}, \emph{Scratch}~\citep{maloney2010scratch}, and Stanford's \emph{Programming with Karel the Robot}~\citep{pattis1981karel}.
-However, programming tasks on these platforms can be inherently conceptual, open-ended, and require multi-step deductive reasoning to solve, thereby making them challenging for students~\citep{DBLP:conf/sigcse/GroverBS18,DBLP:conf/lasi-spain/KanellopoulouGG21,rodriguez2019toward}.
-Hence, to effectively support a struggling student in solving these tasks, it is important to design just-in-time interventions on their attempts~\citep{hattie2007power,van2015effects}.
+\looseness-1Block-based visual programming environments have become an integral part of K-$8$ programming education worldwide via widely adopted platforms such as the \emph{Hour of Code: Maze Challenge}~\cite{hourofcode_maze} by code.org~\cite{codeorg}, \emph{Scratch}~\cite{DBLP:journals/jeric/MaloneyRRSE10}, and Stanford's \emph{Programming with Karel the Robot}~\cite{StanfordKarel,Pattis1994KarelTR}.
+However, programming tasks on these platforms can be inherently conceptual and open-ended, requiring multi-step deductive reasoning, making them challenging for students~\cite{DBLP:conf/sigcse/GroverBS18,DBLP:conf/lasi-spain/KanellopoulouGG21,DBLP:conf/lats/PiechSHG15}.
+Hence, to effectively support a struggling student in solving these tasks, it is important to design just-in-time feedback on their attempts~\cite{doi:10.3102/0034654314564881}.

-To support learners as they navigate these tasks, instructional interventions are often introduced during problem-solving.
-Effective interventions do not only correct errors, but they also guide learners' thinking, reinforce strategy use, and cultivate self-regulated learning (SRL) behaviors such as planning, monitoring, and reflection~\citep{Zimmerman2002,Nicol2006}.
-Moreover, passive interventions that reveal solutions could impede key cognitive and metacognitive processes, potentially limiting learners' ability to transfer knowledge to new contexts~\citep{DBLP:conf/icce/Pankiewicz023,DBLP:journals/pacmhci/VasconcelosJGGBK23}.
-Educational frameworks such as Cognitive Load Theory~\citep{sweller1994cognitive} and SRL suggest that feedback and interventions must strike a balance: reducing unnecessary complexity while preserving opportunities for active engagement~\citep{ButlerWinne1995}.
-Motivation also plays a central role and learners are more likely to persist and grow when interventions support their sense of autonomy, competence, and skill development~\citep{deci2013intrinsic}.
-Human tutors naturally provide such support, but scaling these personalized interventions requires automated systems that are pedagogically grounded and responsive.
-Specifically, for these automated feedback methods to be effective, they must align with core pedagogical principles identified in prior work: they should be informative without directly revealing complete solutions~\citep{dawson2019makes}, promote appropriate cognitive load~\citep{paas2003cognitive}, foster cognitive engagement, and be designed to support learning while encouraging independent problem-solving~\citep{irons2021enhancing}.
+Human tutors in programming education typically design feedback to be both task-specific and generalizable, ensuring that feedback not only corrects immediate errors but also guide learners' thinking, reinforce strategy use, and cultivate self-regulated learning (SRL) behaviors such as planning, monitoring, and reflection~\cite{Nicol01042006,Zimmerman01052002}.
+Moreover, passive feedback that reveals solutions could impede metacognitive processes, limiting learners' ability to transfer knowledge to new contexts~\cite{Chi02102014,CHI1989145}.
+Educational frameworks such as Cognitive Load Theory~\cite{SWELLER1994295} and SRL suggest that feedback must balance reducing unnecessary complexity with preserving opportunities for active engagement~\cite{doi:10.3102/00346543065003245}, while also supporting learners' sense of autonomy, competence, and skill development~\cite{DBLP:books/sp/DeciR85}.